 For example, if you’re focusing on a runner overtaking another runner between you and your subject, your view of the subject will be temporarily blocked.
 If your focus tracking lock-on is set to 3 or 5, the camera will maintain focus on your subject and not the runner being overtaken.

 5 is considered a long focus tracking setting, so it’s ideal when you need to hold the focus for a while, such as for photographing pairs of figure skaters.

-With a bunch of busy kids running around and playing together, a long lock-on of 5 would also be ideal if you’re trying to photograph your child in the middle of the busy crowd.
+With a bunch of busy kids running around and playing together, a long lock-on of 5 would also be ideal for photographing your child in the middle of the busy crowd.

-4. Back button focus to capture moving objects
+4. Use back button focus to capture moving subjects

-I’ve written a separate article about back button focus, so won’t go into too much detail here.
-What I will say is that back button focusing is essential when photographing any moving subject.
+I’ve written a separate article about setting back button focus, so won’t go into too much detail here.
+What I will say is that back button focusing is essential when photographing any moving subject with a DSLR camera.

 To remove the focus function from the shutter release button for BBF: